CDT Day 26: Thunderbolt Mountain to Anaconda Alternate Junction – Kismet Spring Camp to Afternoon Camp

 By the time we got moving again, the temperature had ratcheted up to an uncomfortable high.
 We also lost the cover of the trees, instead following the gentle ridge of the divide through meadows of dry grass, one after the other.
 I sucked on Jolly Ranchers to keep the juices flowing and to prevent mouth breathing, a trick I learned in the desert on the PCT.
 Views to the west were of a wide valley, soft with yellow grass and empty except for a lonely highway.

 We transitioned between dirt road and trail for the rest of the afternoon.
-Vicious, biting flies kept us moving quickly, though our efforts to lose them proved to be futile.
+Vicious, biting flies kept us moving quickly, and our efforts to lose them proved to be futile.
 Bugs in general seem to prefer Spice’s blood to mine, so I actually did alright.
 She’s a great hiking partner indeed!
 Nearing 10 miles from lunch, we reached a major junction, where hikers decide to take the official CDT 170-ish miles around the city of Butte, or 80-ish miles through the city of Anaconda.
 The Butte route was tempting, with a lot of new trail work completed and staying along the Divide in the mountains, but I decided to leave that for a different trip.
-I would join Spice for the long road-walk through the valley to one of the few “CDT Gateway Communities” that is super friendly to hikers.
+I would stick with Spice for the long road-walk through the valley to one of the few “CDT Gateway Communities” that is super friendly to hikers.
 I could have gone either way though, and my decision balanced on a knife’s edge.
 In the end, I feel like saving 4-5 days on the shorter route could pay huge dividends in Colorado as winter approaches.
-Hiking the Anaconda Cutoff might be the difference that allows me to hike the San Juan portion of the CDT, one of my most anticipated portions of the trail.
+Hiking the Anaconda Cutoff might be the difference that allows me to hike the San Juan portion of the CDT, one of my most anticipated sections of the trail.
 Also, I’m still tired, straight up, and breaking in.
 The Anaconda route is flatter, as well as shorter, so my body should feel more rested when we press the eco-boost along the Montana/Idaho border.
 Am I still trying to convince myself?
-Eh, can’t go wrong in the end.
+Eh, can’t go wrong either way.

 Just a quarter mile down the Anaconda route, we pulled off the dirt road to camp along a creek running through a meadow of cow pies.
-The water might also be tainted with pollution from the old mining operations that existed in the area back in the day.
+The water might also have been tainted with pollution from the old mining operations that existed in the area back in the day.
 Oh well, what can we do?
 My hip flexors and feet were beat again after the long push, but the legs held up.
 On the PCT it took me a long time to reach the point where I felt comfortable hiking for 10 miles without rest.
 I like to think that maybe I have some of that residual strength from four years ago, but that’s pushing it.
 It was probably just those darn flies, reminding me that I smell bad as they buzzed and bit.

 It was only 6:30pm, practically afternoon, when we stopped, a darn sight earlier than usual, but I was just as tired, if not more so.
 It was all we could do to eat dinner and watch the Truman Show before falling asleep with the sky still bright.